rijkvp/ytfeed/README.md

 ## Usage

-Feeds can be accessed by providing a channel in the URL path.
-Channels can be specified either by a channel handle (starting with an '@') or by a channel ID used before handles.
+Feeds can be accessed by providing a channel handle in the URL path (starting with '@').

 ### Filters